Thoughts from a Stoic Solopreneur

 Raise your prices,

-increase value or your perceived value,
+increase your value or percieved value,

 Speak to better clients with bigger budgets,